8 Surprising Marketing Channels Law Firms Are Doubling Down On in 2026

 Founder-led content on social media was the most surprising channel we doubled down on in 2026.
 Most law firms route marketing through agency-written blog posts or paid ads, but posting in my own voice, under my name, as the actual attorney behind the firm, outperformed both.

 Once we started posting consistently, inbound inquiries went up without any additional ad spend.
-Personal brand content generates 8x more engagement than corporate firm pages, and we also found that firms using founder-attributed content earn 30 to 40% more AI Overview citations than generic brand prose.
+Personal brand content tends to generate far more engagement than corporate firm pages, and we also found that firms using founder-attributed content appear to earn more AI Overview citations than generic brand prose.
 Both of those reasons are why we're continuing this strategy and building out our social media presence further this year.

 Optimize Your Google Business Profile Q&A